geopm/geopm/service/docs/source/build.rst

 Installing the GEOPM Service Development Package
 ------------------------------------------------

-A system administrator that would like enable users of the system to link to the C or C++ interfaces provided by libgeopmd.so should install the GEOPM Service Development Package.
+A system administrator that would like to enable users of the system to link to the C or C++ interfaces provided by libgeopmd.so should install the GEOPM Service Development Package.
 This provides the C and C++ header files, and will occur as part of running the